syncfusion-content/blazor-docs/blazor/common/playground/end-user-capabilities.md

 ## Switching the Themes

-Blazor Playground lets you customize the appearance of Syncfusion&reg; Blazor components by choosing from various themes using the dropdown accessible through the **Output Theme** button.
+Blazor Playground lets you customize the appearance of Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components by choosing from various themes using the dropdown accessible through the **Output Theme** button.

 ![Syncfusion Blazor Playground with theme](images/Output_Theme.gif)